geo-data/lurch/README.md

 # Lurch - A DevOps Slack Bot

-Lurch is a [Slack bot](https://api.slack.com/bot-users) designed to manage custom deployments via [Ansible](https://www.ansible.com/).
+Lurch is a [Slack bot](https://api.slack.com/bot-users) designed to run [Ansible](https://www.ansible.com/) playbooks.
 You tell Lurch what to do in a Slack channel and he will translate those instructions into a command that invokes an Ansible playbook.
 You define the playbooks to do what you want in terms of deployments.

 ## Requirements